 Composing a guitar solo may sound intimidating at first.
-In this lesson how to improvise a guitar solo and this one on how to plan it, I give you a step by step approach to writing your first guitar solos.
+In this lesson on how to improvise a guitar solo and this one on how to plan it, I give you a step-by-step approach to writing your first guitar solos.

 If you have no clue on how to write a guitar solo I suggest you go through both those lessons and learn how to both improvise and plan a guitar solo.

 In this lesson, I’m going to give you a set of guitar soloing tips that will make your journey to writing great guitar solos faster and more enjoyable.

 1. Make use of long notes and silence

 The biggest weakness in the solos of students who are beginners in guitar soloing is usually not in the notes they play, but in the ones they don’t.

 When I tell a student to try to compose a solo for the first time, it usually sounds something like this: